Life is a series of wrong turns…that’s a pretty good metaphor for a lot of us.

 How does all this apply to life being a series of wrong turns?
 Try to reframe that one yourself and see if it feels better.

-If you are interested in learning more about Life Metaphors, you can read more about it by clicking here.
-Or, if you are already a student, there is a Life Metaphor program in the Personal Development Program.
+If you are interested in learning more about Life Metaphors, you can read more about our life metaphor course.
+Or, if you are already a student, there is a Life Metaphor program in your profile.

 If you are interested in understanding Reframing, we offer a training module on it in our online NLP training.
 Module 11 teaches you Reframing, Context Reframing, Other Frames, Six Step Reframing.
 Read about it here.
 It’s very effective for changing outlooks!